 - Develop and implement water management plans to responsibly manage this important resource and reduce our water footprint

-- Improve our water management performance by monitoring compliance, setting targets, and continuously improving
+- Meet or exceed regulatory requirements, and improve our water management performance by monitoring compliance, setting targets, and continuously improving

 - Engage with involved stakeholders, report on our progress, and identify partnerships to progress water-related programmes

 Most of our water is sourced from surface water (including rainwater/precipitation) or from dewatering our mines.
 Additional water sources include brackish or seawater, third-party supply and residual water retained as moisture in mined ores.
 Most third-party water received is of low quality, such as treated wastewater, and primarily used for processing activities.
 During 2021, less than 2% of our total water input is potable water (included in third-party sources in graph below) and was mainly used for human consumption.

 Our industrial assets discharge and monitor wastewater in accordance with jurisdictional and/or permit requirements.
 Most of these water discharges are directed to permitted surface water points, including rivers and seawater, which are routinely monitored.
 Minor amounts of wastewater are also supplied to third parties, while just over 1% of water is discharged as groundwater.

 Most of our water withdrawals are sourced from water quality Category 2 (medium quality) followed by Category 3 (low quality) and Category 1 (high quality) – see glossary for a full definition of Categories 1, 2 and 3.
 Wherever possible we use the water category that is ecologically and operationally the most appropriate option (i.e., use the lowest available quality for the required purpose) while taking other water users’ needs into consideration.

 The majority of discharged Category 3 is water sent to third parties for further use or treatment.
 When required, we treat wastewater in line with applicable discharge requirements and regulatory approvals.